tresorit/ZeroKit-Realm-encrypted-tasks/ios/README.md

 <img src="/.images/realm-browser-e2ee.png" width="50%">

-You can now log out with the → sign, create another test-user- user and share task lists with each other as in this video.
+You can now log out on the **Account** tab, create another test-user- user and share task lists with each other as in this video.
 The ZeroKit SDK seamlessly handles the encryption keys for the realms.

 ## How the app works?